ArtezGDA/scrapingTool_movieMashup/README.md

 # Code Example
-The tool exists of three parts:
+To achieve the Instant Trailer, the following steps need to happen:

---> scraped footage from YouTube
+--> get scraped footage from YouTube

---> cutting the footage into parts
+--> cut the footage into parts

---> merging the parts into a new trailer
+--> merge the parts into a new trailer

+Our tool provides the last two steps.
+The only thing you need to do is create your own database before using our tool.